w-evans/Duos-Tournament_Bracket-Java/README.md

 CSIS10a - Java Programming Final Project

-Web App Blind Draw Tournament Bracket
+Blind Draw Tournament Bracket Application

 App will take player names and randomize teams of two based on the list of players and number of entries.